WlodekM/maelink-cl/README.md

-# Meower CL
+# maelink CL

-Meower Command-Line - a cli client for meower built using deno and a custom tui library
+maelink Command-Line - a cli client for maelink built using deno and a custom tui library

 To run this client, download the repo, install the modules and run deno task dev